 There are also encrusting Montipora species which cover rocks, and branching Monti which form twig like growths.
 All are straightforward to keep and branching Montipora digitata are much easier to keep than branching Acropora, which are much more difficult.

 Seriatopora are known as birds nest corals and form balls of thin, spiky branches, hence the name.
-Although the branches are delicate and may snap, Seriatopora are one of the easiest to keep and grow, and many people do well with it just in mixed reefs, when other SPS corals fail.
+Although the branches are delicate and may snap, Seriatopora are one of the easiest sps corals to keep and grow, and many people do well with it just in mixed reefs, when other SPS corals fail.
 Pink birds nest is the most popular type but they can be green, have a purple base or be multicoloured.

-Purple pocillopora is similar to Seriatopora but less spiky and more furry.
+Purple Stylophora is similar to Seriatopora but less spiky and more furry.
 Its easy to keep and grow and it offers much sought -after purple coral colouration, without being too difficult to keep.
 Frags can branch and spread from one small piece to a large colony within two years and its appreciated by both hardcore SPS freaks and newbie SPS keepers alike.
 The purple colouration varies from frag to frag, but it can be tweaked and improved with specialist coral colour enhancers.